n3k00n3/assembly/README.md

 # asm-study

 This is a simple repo with my asm codes.

 I am saving some pieces of codes to understand how its works, some programs and shellcods

-I am not a ASM guru, I am a beginner yet, so if you find mistakes, please show me that.
+I am not a nASM Guru.
+I am a beginner yet, so if you find mistakes, please show me that.

 ## how to compile the codes